 This course provides an analysis of accounting for manufacturing and service operations.
 It covers profitability management, job order, process, standard, and Activity Based Costing.
-It also includes, Management Accounting in a changing environment, capital budgeting decisions and more.
-Prerequisite: ACC 232 managing costs, supply chain management, executive compensation, pricing and customer value.
-Prerequisite: ACC 336
+It also includes Management Accounting in a changing environment, capital budgeting decisions and more.
+Prerequisite: ACC 232.